TMiclot/MICLOT/User_Guide/__nonbonding_interactions.md

 #### 12.4.1.
 Description

 Arginine can stack with another arginine.
-Technically this corresponds to a charge collision, but this specific case is stable and can favor the protein-protein interaction.
+Technically this corresponds to a charge clash, but this specific case is stable and can favor the protein-protein interaction.

 <img src="pictures/ARG-ARG_stacking_subtypes.png" width="400">